 The District is composed of two basic tax-paying and service areas: Moraga, including a few hundred homes in unincorporated Moraga and Canyon, and Orinda.
-Orinda is serviced by three stations which house three engine companies and one ambulance company; eleven firefighters per shift.
-Moraga is serviced by two stations which house two engine companies and one ambulance company; eight firefighters per shift.
-58 percent of the fighters serving the community are based in Orinda; 42 percent in Moraga.
-Allocating the total property tax revenue (ad valorem plus parcel taxes) projected to be received by the district in the current fiscal year, \$17.4 million, by the firefighters stationed in each service area would result in \$10.1 million being allocated to Orinda and \$7.3 million to Moraga operations.
-Unless there is a significant reason to split the costs of the system differently, the Task Force believes that this is a reasonable and simple allocation methodology.
+Orinda is serviced by three stations, which house three engine companies and one ambulance company with 11 firefighters per shift.
+Moraga is serviced by two stations, which house two engine companies and one ambulance company with eight firefighters per shift.
+58 percent of the fighters serving the community are based in Orinda and 42 percent in Moraga.
+Property tax revenue (ad valorem plus parcel taxes) estimated to be received by the district in the current fiscal year totals \$17.5 million.
+Allocating the total by the number of firefighters stationed in each service area would result in \$10.1 million being allocated to Orinda operations and \$7.4 million to Moraga .
+Unless there is a significant reason to split the costs of the system differently, the Task Force believes this is a reasonable and simple allocation methodology.

-This year Orinda property taxpayers will be paying \$11.2 million to MOFD.
-The Task Force investigated if there is a explanation for the \$1.1 million difference between what Orinda taxpayers are paying and what the above allocation indicates.
-That investigation determined that there is not and that Orinda taxpayers are paying \$1.1 million more than their allocated costs and, conversely, Moraga taxpayer are paying \$1.1 million too little.
+This year Orinda property taxpayers will pay \$11.2 million to MOFD.
+The Task Force investigated what might explain the \$1.1 million difference between what Orinda taxpayers will pay and what the above allocation method would indicate.
+That investigation found no explanation, other than Orinda taxpayers pay more than their allocated share and Moraga taxpayers less -- \$1.1 million less.